 - Penetration Testing

-Security is a constant game of cat and mouse, but moving away from cloud applications, or even suggesting that's a logical course of action is just plain misinformed.
+Security is a constant game of cat and mouse, but moving away from AWS managed services (or other cloud providers) is just plain misinformed.